-Panel management is a process of proactively managing a defined population of patients, using EMR data to identify and respond to patients’ chronic and preventative care needs.
+Panel management is a process of proactively managing a defined population of patients, using EMR (electronic medical record) data to identify and respond to patients’ chronic and preventative care needs.
 The concept is simple: better information about patients leads to better care for patients.

-The phases of panel management is a framework designed to support doctors as they work to provide longitudinal, proactive care to their patients.
-An accurate panel means doctors can easily track billings, improve their workflows, improve communications with patients, and maintain a better work-life balance.
+The phases of panel management are a framework designed to support physicians in providing longitudinal, proactive care to patients.
+An accurate panel means physicians can easily track billings, improve workflows, improve communications with patients, and maintain a better work-life balance.

-- Identify others who can help family doctors care for their patients.
+Identify resource needs to help family doctors care for their patients.

 Panel management has three phases:

-- Building registries involves creating registries that accurately reflect all patients within the panel that have a specific diagnosis and are properly coded with the correct ICD-9 code.
+Panel clean-up involves creating registries that accurately reflect all patients within the panel who have a specific diagnosis and are properly coded with the correct ICD-9 code.

 How do I get started?

-Contact your practice support coach or email us at email@example.com to get started.
+Contact your practice support coach, or email us at email@example.com, or submit a service request here and get started.

 How long does panel management take?